BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 ## General Plan

-The matchup against **U/W Landstill** can be approached in two different ways.
+The matchup against **UW Landstill** can be approached in two different ways.

-The first approach is trying to be faster than their interaction: pressuring their removal and counters before they can stabilize, sculpting your hand, and reaching the turns where they have mana open for multiple answers in the same turn.
+The first approach is trying to be faster than their interaction: pressuring their removal and counters before they can stabilize, sculpting your hand, and reaching the turns where they don't have mana open for multiple answers in the same turn.

 The second approach is almost the opposite: becoming the "control" deck of the matchup.
 This means slowing down, letting the opponent accumulate cards in hand, and then using **Duress** and **Cabal Therapy** at the most effective moment, trying to hit multiple resources at once or open a safe window to resolve the combo.

 The choice between these two plans depends on:

-- your opening hand;
 - play/draw;
 - how much discard you have;
-- whether you have access to Survival;
 - how quickly the opponent can represent Counterspell, Swords to Plowshares, or Fact or Fiction;
 - the presence of problematic cards like **Humility** or **Dust Bowl**.

-U/W Landstill doesn't put much pressure in the early turns, so you have more time than in other matchups.
+UW Landstill doesn't put much pressure in the early turns, so you have more time than in other matchups.
 But the longer the game goes, the more the opponent turns that time into cards, mana, and interaction windows.

 ## Game 1